How can we speed up trams?

 In summary, the solution is to upgrade our 20-metre wide tram-based shopping streets to the ‘Melbourne Shopping Street’ reference design, which includes level access tram stops.
-The key point is that we don’t need to have separate lanes for cars and trams (which takes up more street space), instead we need to keep the number of cars on the road below a threshold, whereupon trams can travel at acceptable speeds.
+We don’t need to separate cars and trams (which would take up more street space), instead we need to keep the number of cars on the road below a threshold, whereupon trams can travel at acceptable speeds.

 Moving more people

 By clearing intersections, limiting the number of cars on the street, and converting the parking lane to a protected bicycle lane; we can not only speed up trams, we can move more people in total.
 This is because faster trams carry more people than a lane of cars, and because a permanent protected bicycle lane can carry more people per hour than a clearway lane for cars.

-The key learning is that if people are offered modes of transport (trams, cycling) that are safe, convenient and faster than driving, as well as being safe & convenient, then many more people are willing to switch.
+If people are offered modes of transport (trams, cycling) that are faster than driving, as well as being safe & convenient, then many more people are willing to switch.
 Even better, traffic counts from other countries show that if people change from driving to public transport and cycling, then there is less congestion for those who need to drive.